supraja2710/Security/README.md

 * Restart bindaas.

-//How To Set Up Password Authentication with Apache2.4
+//How To Set Up Password Authentication with Apache2.4 to secure camicSignup folder

  step1: go to /etc/apache2 folder with this command to create admin user with 'password' as password
         htpasswd -c /etc/apache2/.htpasswd admin